PetervanLunteren/EcoAssist/README.md

 ### Prerequisites
 1. First of all you'll need to install [Anaconda](https://www.anaconda.com/products/individual).
 Need help?
 Follow [these steps](https://docs.anaconda.com/anaconda/install/mac-os/).
-2. If Anaconda is installed you can create a directory in your root folder and download this repository.
-You can do that by opening a new window in the Terminal application and entering the following commands.
+2. If Anaconda is installed you need to create a directory in your root folder and download this repository.
+You can do that by opening a new window in the Terminal application and executing the following commands.
 ```batch
 mkdir ~/EcoAssist_files
 cd ~/EcoAssist_files